marialma/covid-19-messaging/what_we_know_en.md

 ## How many beds do hospitals in San Francisco have?
 The City of San Francisco has three hospitals, with 1,400 beds between them.
 I do not know how many isolation rooms there are.

+## What do I do if I think I might be infected?
+Try to not panic! **Don't** just go to your doctor's office or the emergency room unless you are like, imminently about to die.
+Call your doctor or your [local health department](https://www.cdph.ca.gov/Programs/CCLHO/CDPH%20Document%20Library/LHD_CD_Contact_Info_ADA.pdf) *first* and let them know what's going on, so that they can direct you properly, or prepare for your visit.
+Some doctors' offices have been adopting telemedicine visits as well, and Kaiser has a mobile swabbing unit for high risk patients.
+Because of this, and to reduce risk to other patients, you should call and see what they're doing first.

+**Calling your doctor** is probably the best, but here are some local numbers for health departments:
+* **Alameda County Communicable Disease Unit**: (510) 267-3250
+* **City of Berkeley**: (510) 981-5300  (Yes, this is somehow separate from Alameda County)
+* **San Francisco Disease Prevention and Control**: (415) 554-2500
+* **San Mateo County Communicable Disease Control**: (650) 573-2346
+* **Santa Clara County**: (408) 885-4214
+* **Contra Costa County Communicable Disease**: (925) 313-6740

+I'm afraid this is all we can do right now.
+I'm sorry.
+Hang in there.
+We got this.

 ## How many cases have been in the Bay Area?

 As of: 2020-03-09: